The Health Risks of Vaping

 According to the American Lung Association (ALS), some vape products contain acrolein, a compound known to cause COPD and other lung injuries.

-Additionally, a May 2018 presentation from the ATS revealed that those who vape have double the chance of developing COPD than non-vapers.
+A May 2018 presentation from the ATS revealed that those who vape have double the chance of developing COPD than non-vapers.

 Vaping and Toxic Chemicals